Logic06183/Climate_API/README.md

+# Heat Centre Climate Data Toolkit
-# GEEMAP Climate Data for Health Analysis
+## Enabling Climate Data Access for Health Researchers

-A comprehensive repository to help students and researchers use GEEMAP (Google Earth Engine Python API) to extract climate data for health analyses.

-## 🎯 Purpose

-This repository provides tools and examples for:
-- Extracting climate data (temperature, precipitation, etc.) using Google Earth Engine
+**A professional toolkit developed by the Heat Centre as a contribution to the health research consortium for extracting and analyzing climate data using Google Earth Engine (GEE) and GEEMAP.**

-- Processing climate data for health research applications
-- Performing time series analysis with health outcomes
+---

+## 🏥 About This Tool

+This repository provides **production-ready Python scripts** for health researchers to extract climate data from satellite datasets and integrate it with epidemiological studies.
+Specifically designed for studying climate-health relationships such as:

+- **Heat stress and pregnancy outcomes** (preterm births, low birth weight)
+- **Temperature variability and cardiovascular events**
+- **Seasonal climate patterns and infectious disease**
+- **Climate extremes and mortality studies**

+## 🎯 Heat Centre Consortium Contribution

+Developed as the **Heat Centre's contribution** to enabling accessible, reproducible climate data extraction for health researchers worldwide.
+This tool eliminates technical barriers and provides students and researchers with **debug-free, tested workflows** for climate-health research.

+## ✨ Key Features

+- **🔧 Production Ready**: Fully tested, debug-free scripts requiring no troubleshooting
-- Creating visualizations for climate-health relationships
+- **📊 Health-Focused**: Examples and analyses designed for climate-health research
+- **🌍 Scalable**: Handles datasets from months to decades with chunked processing
+- **📁 Multiple Formats**: Export to CSV, Excel, and visualization outputs
+- **🎓 Student-Friendly**: Clear documentation for researchers new to climate data
+- **🚀 Consortium Ready**: Professional tool for sharing across research institutions

 ## 🚀 Quick Start